-Ronald F. Williamson, PhD, Chief Archaeologist & Managing Partner, Manager of the Ontario Planning Assessment and Special Project Division.
+Ronald F. Williamson, PhD, Senior Archaeologist & Founder, Manager of the Special Project Division.

 Dr. Williamson is an archaeologist with 40 years of field and administrative experience.
 He holds an Honours BA from the University of Western Ontario and MA and PhD from McGill University, all in Anthropology.
 In 1980, he founded ASI and has since directed over a thousand archaeological assessment, excavation, and planning projects throughout the Northeast.